Inviting and Hosting the Lord-Lieutenant

 Protocol is not intended to add unnecessary formality to an event or engagement but rather eliminate any confusion and ensure that people feel comfortable.

-The Lord-Lieutenant represents The Queen and, when attending an event in her official capacity in Rutland, should be received with the same degree of etiquette and protocol as any member of the Royal Family.
+The Lord-Lieutenant represents The King and, when attending an event in her official capacity in Rutland, should be received with the same degree of etiquette and protocol as any member of the Royal Family.

 Consequently it is not appropriate to ask the Lord-Lieutenant to pay for a ticket or entrance fee when invited to attend an event in her official capacity.
 She may choose to make a small donation to charitable events, at her discretion.